Muddy-Branch-Alliance/muddy_branch_maps/README.md

 ## Deployment:

 1. Clone this repo
-2. Enable Github Pages in the new location
+3. Enable Github Pages in the new location
+4. Search and replace any hard-coded references to the original Github Pages hosting site (e.g. https://mizmay.github.io/) with the new domain

 ## Success Criteria